You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 Lunch and learns are voluntary 30 minutes to 1-hour meetings hosted by an organization for employees and sometimes customers.
 Typically it’s hosted during lunchtime, and the organizer brings in food.

-In a virtual lunch and learn, people can bring their food, and it does not have to be hosted during standard lunchtime.
-If the organizer/ employer wants to splurge, they will give people a food stipend from a takeout service.
+In a virtual lunch and learn, people can bring their food, and it doesn’t have to be hosted during standard lunchtime.
+Sometimes, organizations may even give everyone a food stipend from a takeout service.

-Example of a successful “lunch and learn” topic:
+Here’s an example of a successful “Lunch and Learn” topic:

 One of our clients recently hosted a lunch and learn for her team about First in Class Vs. Best in Class for a biotech company.
-It turns out that for tech companies, best in class is usually the winner, but for Biotech, first class is the winner.
-She shared her findings with the team in a lunch and learn, everyone learned something, and she got visibility for her research.
+It turns out that for tech companies, best-in-class is usually the winner, but for Biotech, first-in-class is the winner.
+She shared her findings with the team at a lunch and learn, everyone learned something, and she got visibility for her research.

-If you have great ideas for lunch and learn topics or had great experiences with them, please share in the comments for this article so that everyone can learn.
+If you have great ideas for lunch and learn topics or had great experiences with them, please share in the comments below so that everyone can learn!

-Lunch and learns are a great way to have team members share their knowledge and expertise and for the team members to connect and learn from each other.
-According to the American Association of Management a lunch and learn can be used to enhance morale, increase engagement, and give visibility to team members and projects in the company.
+So as seen in that example, lunch and learns are a great way to have team members share their knowledge and expertise and for the team members to connect and learn from each other.
+According to the American Association of Management, a lunch and learn can be used to enhance morale, increase engagement, and give visibility to team members and projects in the company.